The three key areas where you can Love Your Liver and help it function at its best are:

 Your liver processes most of the nutrients and fats in the food you eat.
 If you are overweight you increase your risk of Non-Alcoholic Fatty Liver Disease which over time can cause lasting liver damage.
 Help your liver to work properly by:

-Tip 2: Find an exercise that you enjoy as this will help you to keep motivated; eg walking, cycling, swimming, dancing.
+Help yourself by swapping snacks for a healthier alternative like mixed nuts or fruit, finding an exercise that you enjoy as this will help you to keep motivated (eg walking, cycling, swimming, dancing).

 Blood-borne viruses such as hepatitis B and C can cause permanent liver damage and increase the risk of liver cancer.
 Hepatitis A and E are spread by faecal-oral transmission (usually through contaminated food or water).
 Avoid these viruses by:

 - getting vaccinated against Hepatitis A and B when travellling abroad (there is no vaccine for hepatitis C or E)

 - never sharing personal items like toothbrushes, razors, nail scissors or tweezers

 - using only licensed tattoo and piercing parlours and making sure all equipment used has been sterilised

 - always using clean needles, syringes and other equipment if using drugs